Transsion

 Transsion (传音控股 (Chuányīn Kònggǔ)) is a Chinese manufacturer of mobile phones based in Shenzhen.
 It was the largest smartphone manufacturer by sales in Africa in 2017, and also sells mobile phones in the Middle East, Southeast Asia, South Asia, and Latin America.
 Its brands include phone brands such as itel, TECNO, Infinix; after-sales service brand Carlcare and accessories brand Oraimo and Syinix.
-It manufactures phones in China, Indonesia, Pakistan, Ethiopia, Bangladesh and recently in India.
+It manufactures phones in Bangladesh, China, Ethiopia, India, Indonesia, and Pakistan.

 History

-Transsion Holdings Pvt Ltd was founded as Transsion Technology in Hong Kong in 2006, with a focus on the development, manufacturing, sales, and services of mobile communication products.
+Transsion was founded as Transsion Technology in Hong Kong in 2006, with a focus on the development, manufacturing, sales, and services of mobile communication products.
 Transsion entered the African market with its TECNO and itel brands, and started focusing on the African market in July 2008, initially with feature phones.
 Transsion released its first smartphone in 2014.

 Transsion set up its Nigerian subsidiary in June 2008, and had subsidiaries in seven countries in Africa by October that year.
 Transsion set up a manufacturing plant in Ethiopia in 2011.
 Transsion entered the Indian market in 2016.
 The market share of Transsion's smartphone brands in Africa combined surpassed that of Samsung in 2017, making Transsion the largest manufacturer of smartphones for the African market in the fourth quarter of 2017.
 Transsion was also the largest manufacturer of mobile phones in Africa in the first half of 2017.
 Transsion's 2018 attempt at a reverse takeover failed.

 In October 2018, Transsion Holdings started producing smartphones in their new manufacturing plant in Bangladesh.
 Transsion Holdings became a public listed company in September 2019 by listing on the STAR Market section of the Shanghai Stock Exchange.

 In Q2 2023, Transsion became one of the top 5 smartphone vendors in the world, shipping 22.7 million smartphones to garner 9% market share.